-4.5 Section 10.3 of Form 41-101F1 specifies additional disclosure that applies to distributions of asset-backed securities.
-Disclosure for a special purpose issuer of asset-backed securities will generally explain any third party or internal support arrangements established to protect holders of the asset-backed securities from losses associated with non-performance of the financial assets or disruptions in payment.
+- 4.5 Section 10.3 of Form 41-101F1 specifies additional disclosure that applies to distributions of asset-backed securities.
+Disclosure for a special purpose issuer of asset-backed securities will generally explain - the nature, performance and servicing of the underlying pool of financial assets, - the structure of the securities and dedicated cash flows, and - any third party or internal support arrangements established to protect holders of the asset-backed securities from losses associated with non-performance of the financial assets or disruptions in payment.